-Building "Layer" (as per GLA guidance) Site Substructure Superstructure Shell/ skin Services Space Stuff Construction stuff Summary Challenges Plan to prove and quality Specifying and sourcing materials responsibly and sustainably Sustainable procurement plan established across the development.
+Building "Layer" (as per GLA guidance) Site Substructure Superstructure Shell/ skin Services Space Stuff Construction stuff Summary Challenges Counter-actions + who + when Plan to prove and quality Specifying and sourcing materials responsibly and sustainably Sustainable procurement plan established across the development.
 (Mat 03) Prioritise locally sourced materials where possible Prioritise certified products / materials, i.e: - EPDs - ISO14001 - BES6001 - FSC - PEFC - CARES (Mat 03) Concrete GGBS content to be optimised.
 Target to use materials that can be reused at end of life.
 Prioritise products certified with BES6001 'Good' certification.
 (Mat 03) Concrete GGBS content to be optimised.
 Recycled content of structural steel to be maximised.
 UK average currently approx. 20%.
 Target to use materials that can be reused at end of life.
 Prioritise façade systems with EPDs.
 Review equivalent façade manufacturers and their associated product stage carbon emissions.
 Recycled content of ductwork to be maximised.
-Residential fixtures and fittings to consider responsible sourcing of products.
-Sustainable Procurement Plan to be developed.
+Residential fixtures and fittings to consider responsible sourcing of products. - Sustainable Procurement Plan to be developed.
 To be reviewed with contractor during pre- construction supply chain engagement Materials to be responsibly sourced, and locally sourced where possible.
 Structural elements to have high recycled content or cement replacement levels.
 Potential cost premium.
 Higher recycled content targets may limit supply chain.
-Structural constraints for higher GGBS content. design is Review exercise at next stage of design SECTION B: DESIGN I TO ELIMINATE W Vaste (and for eas E OF MAINTENANCE) ) Designing for reusability / recoverability / longevity / adaptability / flexibility - - The following aspects have been or will be considered: - Flexible floorplates layouts / structural grids - Avoidance of toxic treatments and finishes Floor to ceiling heights - Placement of the cores Standardised components (Mat 05/Wst 06) The following aspects have been or will be considered: - Modular assembly of curtain walling - Off-site fabrication - Disassembly strategy - Standardised components (Mat 05/Wst 06) The following aspects aspects have been or will be considered: To be considered with tenants as part of incoming fitouts.
+Structural constraints for higher GGBS content.
+Ensure structural design is optimised (Structural engineer) Pre- construction supply chain engagement Review exercise at next stage of design SECTION B: DESIG N TO ELIMINATE W VASTE (AND FOR EAS E OF MAINTENANCE) Designing for reusability / recoverability / longevity / adaptability / flexibility - - The following aspects have been or will be considered: - Flexible floorplates layouts / structural grids - Avoidance of toxic treatments and finishes. - Floor to ceiling heights - Placement of the cores. - Standardised components (Mat 05/Wst 06) The following aspects have been or will be considered: - Modular assembly of curtain walling The following aspects have been or will be considered: - Flexibility / adaptability - Metering / split tenancies - Standardised components - Disassembly strategy (Mat 05/Wst 06) aspects have been or will be considered: To be considered with tenants as part of incoming fit- outs.
 Sustainable Procurement Plan has been developed.
 To be reviewed with contractor during pre- construction supply chain engagement Design spaces for flexibility whilst enabling access to all elements that could be re- used/replaced.
 Avoiding design solutions which constrain disassembly / recoverability.
 Disassembly / recoverability review during detailed design (structural engineer, architect, contractor input)